NiclO1337/pp4-banana-palace/README.md

 ### Honorable mentions

 - Thanks [Erik](https://github.com/Tossan99) for inspiring me to have fun and take risks to create the best possible project!
+- To all lovely people in our #community-sweden slack channel: Thank you for endless support and great laughs!
+- Thanks to my mentor Jubril Akolade for guidance and great advice.

 ### Content